 How to test?

-Then please create a document either on iOS or macOS and put it on the Cloud Drive.
+Please create a document either on iOS or macOS and put it on the Cloud Drive.
 If both apps are open at the same time they should sync.
-This will be slow, because Cloud Drive is slow.
+This will be very slow, because Cloud Drive is slow.
 But it will get much better once more storage providers are added.

 You can also use local network locations between multiple Macs.
 These can be: NAS, Resilio Sync, etc.

-You can also share your data with other Cloud Drive using the sharing feature of Apple Cloud.
+You can also share your data with other users over Cloud Drive using the sharing feature of Apple Cloud.

 You have the choice if the data should be end-to-end encrypted.
 Please test if this is working both directions.